-- Illness that prevents your child from participating in activities. - Illness that results in greater need for care than we can provide. - Illness that poses a risk of spread of harmful diseases to others (including COVID-19 symptoms). - Fever (100.4°F) alone or accompanied by other symptoms. - Diarrhea stools with blood or mucus, and/or uncontrolled, unformed stools that cannot be contained in a diaper/underwear or toilet. - Vomiting 1 time green or bloody, or more than 2 times during the previous 24 hours. - Mouth sores caused by drooling. - Rash with fever, unless a physician has determined it is not a communicable disease. - Pink or red conjunctiva with white or yellow eye discharge, until on antibiotics for 24 hours. - Impetigo, until 24 hours after treatment. - Strep throat, until 24 hours after treatment. - Head lice, until treatment and all nits are removed. - Scabies, until 24 hours after treatment. - Chickenpox, until all lesions have dried and crusted. - Pertussis (Whooping Cough), until 5 days of antibiotics. - Hepatitis A virus, until one week after immune globulin has been administered. - Tuberculosis, until a health professional indicates the child is not infectious. - Rubella, until 6 days after the rash appears.
+- Illness that prevents your child from participating in activities. - Illness that results in greater need for care than we can provide. - Illness that poses a risk of spread of harmful diseases to others. - Fever (101°F) accompanied by other symptoms. - Diarrhea stools with blood or mucus, and/or uncontrolled, unformed stools that cannot be contained in a diaper/underwear or toilet. - Vomiting 1 time green or bloody, or more than 2 times during the previous 24 hours. - Mouth sores caused by drooling. - Rash with fever, unless a physician has determined it is not a communicable disease. - Pink or red conjunctiva with white or yellow eye discharge, until on antibiotics for 24 hours. - Impetigo, until 24 hours after treatment. - Strep throat, until 24 hours after treatment. - Head lice, until treatment and all nits are removed. - Scabies, until 24 hours after treatment. - Chickenpox, until all lesions have dried and crusted. - Pertussis (Whooping Cough), until 5 days of antibiotics. - Hepatitis A virus, until one week after immune globulin has been administered. - Tuberculosis, until a health professional indicates the child is not infectious. - Rubella, until 6 days after the rash appears.

-- Mumps, until 5 days after onset of parotid gland swelling. - · Measles, until 4 days after onset of rash. - COVID-19, until 10 days isolation and fever-free for 24 hours - Has a physician or other health professionals written order that child be separated from other children.
+- Mumps, until 5 days after onset of parotid gland swelling. - Measles, until 4 days after onset of rash. - Has a physician or other health professionals written order that child be separated from other children.